gatling/gatling/src/docs/content/reference/install/cloud/private-locations/azure/configuration/index.md

 {{< alert info >}}
 For the `javascript` engine, only the latest Java version is supported, which corresponds to the GraalVM version used to run Gatling with JavaScript.
 {{< /alert >}}

+## Configure instances using Terraform {#terraform}

+Gatling provides Terraform modules to set up AWS infrastructure for Private Locations.
+One module specifies the load generator location(s), and the second module deploys the control plane.
+To use the Terraform module, visit our dedicated [GitHub repository](https://github.com/gatling/gatling-enterprise-control-plane-deployment/tree/main/terraform/examples/AZURE-private-location)